Share this article

 There are a number of calculators available which can help you to evaluate the ROI in these terms as well as independent rankings.
 For example, the latest 2020 Global MBA Rankings Survey published by QS World University Rankings, looks at 240 MBA programmes across the world and compares various factors like payback period and return on investment as well as other key measures like employability and diversity.

-EDHEC Global MBA ranks #10 in the world for return on investment, which takes into account fees, living costs, post-MBA salary & progression and also how long it would take you to pay back your investment.
-On average, EDHEC MBA graduates pay-back period is just 1.9 years to fully pay back the programme compared to the average of 3.6 years.
-Plus 93% of our candidates find employment within 3 months of graduation.
+EDHEC Global MBA ranks #1 in the world for return on investment, which takes into account fees, living costs, post-MBA salary & progression and also how long it would take you to pay back your investment.
+On average, EDHEC MBA graduates pay-back period is just 20 months to fully pay back the programme.
+Plus 94% of our candidates find employment within 3 months of graduation.

 But considering the value and return of an MBA doesn’t just mean salary or financial return, you should consider many other factors which are just as important, and maybe even more important than financial factors, depending on your post-MBA objectives.

 So what other factors should you consider?
 Well first of all, consider why do you want to do an MBA?
 Will an MBA programme help you to achieve these?
 Where is the school located?
 After all you will most likely be moving there for a year or maybe longer, so consider the quality of life (especially if you planning to move with family or a partner).
 Most importantly, consider the learning experience, school culture and the programme curriculum.
 Do you have flexibility to personalise your programme?
 How long does the programme last?
 Will you be able to learn a lot from your peers as well as your professors?